mbarszcz-pcb/c64-rf-modulator-replacement/README.md

 # Compatibility
 This RF modulator replacement is compatible with motherboard revisions 250407, 250425 250466 and 250469.
 I have not tested it, but I believe it should be compatible with Bwack’s KU-14194 board as well since it uses the standard longboard RF modulator.
 It is not compatible however with the early revision 326298-01 boards with the 5 Pin AV Output.
 This board revision only uses a different modulator pin layout, but the video signals are not combined in the modulator.
 Instead they are processed discrete components inside the VIC-II can.

-Gathering the components
+# Gathering the components
 Kicad files are available for you to view or modify as you see fit, and gerber files for this project are available that can be uploaded to your favorite PCB fab to make your own boards.
-A complete Bill of Materials (BOM) is listed below with example parts from Digikey.
+A complete Bill of Materials (BOM) can be found [here](c64-rf-modulator-replacement-bom.xlsx) with example part numbers from Digikey.
 At the time of writing this, the components cost about $12 USD, not including the PCB or shipping.

 I strongly recommend building the entire board, but if choose to do so, there are a few components that be omitted in different situations to decrease the cost at the expense of features and flexibility.